Runner’s Knee Treatment Thebarton

 At SA Running Injury Clinic we have a 7 part program:

-- Assessment of previous lower back or pelvic-related conditions
+- Review of any history of lower back or pelvic concerns

 - Running technique assessment and gait retraining approaches